Make a commercial fitness booking

 - Commercial Fitness Operator Fees and Charges Information

-If you would like to apply for a permit to operate fitness classes at a City managed sporting ground, park or garden for casual or regular use you can submit your application below.
+If you would like to apply for a permit to operate fitness classes at a City managed sporting ground, park or garden for casual or regular use you can make a profile and submit your booking online.